Mobile Notary FAQ

 A mobile notary public is a commissioned notary who travels to a location of your choice—such as your home, office, hospital, or a local coffee shop—to perform notarial acts.
 This service offers convenience and flexibility, saving you time and effort compared to finding a traditional notary office.

-A notarial act is the legal procedure a notary public performs to witness a signature, administer an oath, or certify a copy of a document.
-In Arizona, the maximum fee for a single notarial act is $10.
-Your total fee will include our service and travel fees, plus the state-regulated fee for each signature we notarize.
+A Notarial Act is the legal procedure a notary public performs to witness a signature, administer an oath or affirmation, or certify a copy of a document.
+In Arizona, the maximum fee for a single notarial act is $10 per signature, as mandated by Arizona State law.

 It depends on the type of notarial act required.
 If the document requires a signature to be acknowledged (an "acknowledgment"), you can sign it beforehand.
 However, if it requires an oath (a "jurat"), you must sign the document in the notary’s presence.
 It is always best to wait to sign the document until you are with the notary.